l2lam/CBC-Board-System/README.md

 1. Move the next group in the on-deck queue to the next available court and notify the players in that group
 2. Move the players coming off a court to the end of the waiting queue
-3. Reserve courts to prevent regular play on them; for example when there are leaks in the cieling and water is dripping onto the courts or when courts are taken up by climbing walls every January >:(
+3. Reserve courts to prevent regular play on them; for example, when there are leaks in the ceiling and water is dripping onto the courts or when courts are taken up by climbing walls every January >:(

 #### Challenges